Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

     The user decision is returned in the event handler as the `result` property of the [Tizen.Security.RequestResponseEventArgs](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.RequestResponseEventArgs.html) class.

     Make sure the event handler is registered before calling the `RequestPermission()` method of the `Tizen.Security.PrivacyPrivilegeManager` class.
 For a Xamarin.Forms application, the best place to register the event handler is the `Xamarin.Forms.Application.OnStart()` life-cycle method.
+This is shown in the following code block:

     ```csharp
     private void SetupPPMHandler(string privilege)